 - Development of a round face, a hump between the shoulders or both

 To diagnose a pituitary tumor, a Stony Brook endocrinologist will ask you about the symptoms you are experiencing, and about your personal and family health history.
-He or she will perform a physical exam and order tests of your blood and urine.
+They will perform a physical exam and order tests of your blood and urine.
 A magnetic resonance imaging (MRI) scan or computerized tomography scan (CT or CAT scan) may also be ordered to obtain detailed images of the brain and the pituitary gland.
 In rare instances, a biopsy (surgical procedure to remove a small sample of the tumor for examination under a microscope) is required.

 Patients diagnosed with a pituitary tumor that requires surgery can rest assured that the experts at the Stony Brook Pituitary Care Center are skilled in the latest minimally invasive surgery techniques using natural pathways through the nose to achieve excellent results.
 Treatments may include surgery, radiation therapy or medication.
 Transsphenoidal surgery is surgery performed through the nose and (sphenoid) sinus to remove a pituitary tumor.
 It can be performed with an endoscope, microscope or both and is a team effort between neurosurgeons and ear, nose and throat (ENT) surgeons.
 Radiation therapy uses high energy x-rays to kill the tumor cells and is recommended if surgery is not an option, if the pituitary tumor cannot be removed entirely during surgery, or if the tumor causes symptoms not relieved by medicine.